Cocoanut Grove fire: Psychological trauma

-Former site and memorial
+Former site and memorials

 After the Cocoanut Grove complex was torn down in 1944, the street map of the vicinity changed by urban renewal, with nearby streets being renamed or built over.
 The nightclub address was 17 Piedmont Street, in the Bay Village neighborhood near downtown Boston.
 For decades after the fire, this address was used as a parking lot.

 Much of the club's former footprint, including what was the main entrance, now lies under the Revere Hotel; only a portion of the club extended out to Shawmut Street.
 The surviving section of Shawmut Street, and a newer extension cutting through what was the club's original footprint, formerly known as Shawmut Street Extension, were renamed Cocoanut Grove Lane in 2013.
 In 2015, several condominium residences were constructed on the site and designated as 25 Piedmont Street.

 In 1993, the Bay Village Neighborhood Association installed a memorial plaque in the sidewalk—crafted by Anthony P. Marra, youngest survivor of the Cocoanut Grove fire—next to the location where the club formerly stood: